 My oldest takes a lot on her plate because she thrives on being needed and helpful.
 But it does overwhelm her from time to time.
-That’s usually when she gets impatient with every one.
+That’s usually when she gets impatient with everyone.
 If my usual correction shuts her down instead of adjusting the problem, I know she needs me to step in.

-Usually I’ll call her to my room and we’ll sit on my bed and I’ll ask her what’s wrong.
+Usually, I’ll call her to my room and we’ll sit on my bed and I’ll ask her what’s wrong.
 Sometimes she doesn’t open up right away but we’ve been doing this enough times that she’ll mostly come right out with it.

 After she’s had time to vent, she’s usually a totally different person, refreshed and ready to tackle the world again.
-But if I fail to pick up on that cue, her and I tend to go head to head until I finally catch on.
+But if I fail to pick up on that cue, she and I tend to go head to head until I finally catch on.

 Learning as parents, to recognize what’s really going on prevents us from adding undue stress to an already frustrating situation.
 Then exercising patience and understanding can bring things around and leave the family in a much better place.

 I’ve created some questions that might help you to get them talking.
-You can download it and read it or print it off and keep with you for easy reference.
+You can download it and read it or print it off and keep it with you for easy reference.